hallowf/MotivationalBinary/README.md

 When a master_ID is provided in search_to_follow.py it fetches "a page" of the user's followers (it contains 213 ids) to traverse along the page an integer value is store in a pickle file

-To avoid timeouts due to rate limiting the program the program sleeps for 70 seconds in between friend_request (70 * 213 = 14910 Seconds - 4 hours and 14 minutes)
+To avoid timeouts due to rate limiting the program sleeps for 70 seconds in between friend_request (70 * 213 = 14910 Seconds - 4 hours and 14 minutes)

 ## Requirements: